Appendicitis is a condition in which your appendix gets inflamed. The appendix is a small pouch attached to the large intestine.

 Exams & Tests

-Health care providers often suspect appendicitis based on the relatively recognizable symptoms listed above.
+Your health care provider may suspect appendicitis based on the symptoms you describe.

-A rectal exam may reveal tenderness on the right side of the person’s rectum.
+A rectal exam may find tenderness on the right side of your rectum.

 A blood test will often show a high white blood cell count.
 Imaging tests that may help diagnose appendicitis include: